Modernly designed loft bathroom in Scarcliffe

 Bolsover, Langwith, Glapwell, Shirebrook, New Houghton, Ault Hucknall, Pleasley, Elmton, Heath, Duckmanton

 The typical costs for Velux attic conversions are ₤15,000-₤20,000.
-For a conversion with a dormer, the cost upper and lower range is typically £30-60 thousand.
+For a conversion with a dormer, the cost range is typically ₤30,000-₤60,000.
 A hip-to-gable conversion will alter the shape of your roofing system and will typically cost ₤40,000-₤65,000.
 The most costly alternative is a Mansard loft conversion.
 This will alter the entire shape of your roofing system and will typically cost ₤45,000-₤70,000.

-When you are looking at these cost totals, bear in mind that the bigger the size and the better the finish, the higher up the cost bracket your conversion will be.
+When you are looking at these cost totals, bear in mind that the bigger the size and the better the finish, the higher up the price bracket your conversion will be.
 There are a lot of decisions you can make to equate your outcome with the expense.
 The most important thing to do is set a budget and then devise a feasible strategy.

 White loft bathroom with bathtub

-An easy way to get an idea of whether your attic can be converted is to see whether any comparable homes on your street have had attic conversions.
-If you do identify examples, it’s more likely to be a possibility.
+An easy way to get an idea of whether your attic can be converted is to see whether any similar homes on your street have had attic conversions.
+If you do identify examples, it’s most likely to be a possibility.
 If you can, it’s also worth going one action more and asking to take a look at the loft of anybody in your street that has had it done.

 Depending on when it was developed, your house will either have roof trusses or rafters.
 By putting your head up into your loft hatch, you ought to have the ability to tell quickly what kind of roof you have.